Visualization tab examples

-Series color can be used to apply different colors to data points or series based on measure or hierarchy values.
-Adding data under Color activates color rules, which you can configure from the Properties window.
+Add data under Color to apply different colors to data points or series based on their values.
+Colors are applied according to color rules, which you can configure from the Properties window.
 See Apply colors to data points or series using color rules for more details.

 3. Table visualization